jspsych/jsPsych/docs/markdown_docs/features/data.md

 # Data Storage

-There are two very different kinds of data storage: data stored in *memory* and data stored *permanently*.
+There are two very different kinds of data storage: data stored in **memory** and data stored **permanently**.
 Data stored permanently exists even after the browser running jsPsych closes, typically in a database or in a file on a web server.
 Data stored in memory exists only as long the browser window running jsPsych is open.

-jsPsych has many features for interacting with data stored in *memory*, but relatively few for *permanent* data storage.
+jsPsych has many features for interacting with data stored in memory, but relatively few for permanent data storage.
 This is a deliberate choice, mainly because there are dozens of ways that data could be stored permanently and this strategy avoids locking in one particular solution.
-However, saving data permanently is obviously a crucial component of any experiment, and this page contains a few suggestions on how to accomplish permanent data storage.
+However, saving data permanently is obviously a crucial component of any experiment, and the second half of this page contains a few suggestions on how to accomplish permanent data storage.

 ## Storing data in jsPsych's data structure

 jsPsych has a centralized array of data that is filled in as the experiment runs.
 Each trial adds an entry to this array, and you can access the content of the array with various functions, including `jsPsych.data.getData()`, which returns the entire contents of jsPsych's data array.

-In many cases, data collection will essentially be automatic and hidden.
-Plugins save data without any specific intervention, so it is not uncommon to have the only interaction with the data be at the end of the experiment when it is time to save it in a more permanent manner (see sections below about how to do this).
+In many cases, data collection will be automatic and hidden.
+Plugins save data on their own, so it is not uncommon to have the only interaction with the data be at the end of the experiment when it is time to save it in a more permanent manner (see sections below about how to do this).
 However, there are some situations in which you may want to interact with the data; in particular, you may want to store additional data that the plugins are not recording, like a subject identifier or condition assignment.
-You may also want to add data on a trial by trial basis; for example, in a Stroop paradigm you would want to label which trials are congruent and which are incongruent.
+You may also want to add data on a trial by trial basis.
+For example, in a Stroop paradigm you would want to label which trials are congruent and which are incongruent.
 These scenarios are explored below.

 ### Adding data to all trials